avinal/avinal.github.io/static/content/posts/gsoc/meeting-11.md

 ---
+category: gsoc
+date: 2021-08-14T22:47:00
+description: This week I implemented CMake testing configuration and fixed most of the tests.
+As of now all but 5 tests are working fine.
+image: /images/tech-wallpaper-12.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 10 Meeting
-date: 2021-08-14 22:47
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "This week I implemented CMake testing configuration and fixed most of the tests.
-As of now all but 5 tests are working fine."
-image: "/images/tech-wallpaper-12.webp"
 ---

 This week I implemented CMake testing configuration and fixed most of the tests.
 As of now all but 5 tests are working fine.